-Iran Executes 2 More Men Detained amid Nationwide Protests
+Iran Executes 2 More Men Detained Amid Nationwide Protests

-Iran’s judiciary identified those executed as Mohammad Karami and Mohammad Hosseini, making it four men known to have been executed since the demonstrations began in September over the death of Mahsa Amini.
+Iran’s judiciary identified those executed as Mohammad Mehdi Karami and Mohammad Hosseini, making it four men known to have been executed since the demonstrations began in September over the death of Mahsa Amini.
+All have faced internationally criticized, rapid, closed-door trials.

 Activists say at least 16 people have been sentenced to death in closed-door hearings over charges linked to the protests.
 Death sentences in Iran are typically carried out by hanging.